Healthcare

 On March 12th, 2022, Genspect hosted a Detrans Awareness Day webinar, where detransitioners could speak about their own experiences, in their own words.
 You can watch the entire event here:

 Hearing these testimonies, we decided to prioritise those who have been so badly let down by the healthcare system.
-So we launched Beyond Transition, a service designed to meet the needs of this under-resourced community.
+So we launched Beyond Trans, a service designed to meet the needs of this under-resourced community.

 If you would like to repair some of the damage that the modern healthcare industry has done to young people questioning their gender, you can get involved.
 We’ll be rolling out initiatives to provide support to detransitioners and others negatively affected by medical transition.

 We’d like as many therapists and clinicians as possible to be involved.
-Click below to learn more about this project, or email us to offer your services.

 Listening to parents’ voices